 Does the height of the work surface permit a comfortable view of the job being done?

 Is the height of the work surface adjustable?

 Does the height of the work surface permit satisfactory arm posture?
-(Correct hand height depends on type of work performed and object worked on.)
+(Correct hand height depends on type of work performed and object being worked on.)